serial-coder/Arctic-Code-Vault/README.md

 You can contact me if you are interested (and yeah if I'm still alive).\
 I prefer Thai over other languages if you speak it too.\
 \
+By the way, I also attached my picture below if you would like to see.\
+\
 Warm regards,\
 Phuwanai Thummavet\
 January 31, 2020*